-The Manager has delegated investment management decisions of the Fund, to the Investment Manager pursuant to the Investment Management Agreement.
-The Investment Manager takes into account labour standards and environmental, social and ethical considerations for the purpose of selecting, retaining or realising investments.
+The Manager has delegated investment management decisions of the Fund, to the Investment Manager pursuant to the Investment Management Agreement, which includes taking into account labour standards or environmental, social and ethical considerations for the purpose of selecting, retaining or realising investments.

-For information in relation to how the Investment Manager incorporates environmental, social and governance (ESG) considerations into the management of the Fund please refer to 'The Fund's approach to sustainability and ESG' section below.
+For information in relation to how the Investment Manager incorporates environmental, social and governance (ESG) considerations into the management of the Fund please refer to 'The Fund's approach to ESG' section below.